Skip to main content

 • Take action against a supplier on behalf of all customers — it resolves individual disputes only.

-• Impose financial penalties on a supplier beyond the remedy for the individual complaint.
+• Impose financial penalties on a supplier beyond the remedy for the individual complaint (though see the prospective non-implementation penalty power described above).

 • Intervene while a complaint is still being actively handled within the supplier's own complaints process (the gateway conditions must first be met).